 Terrorists are very likely to try to carry out attacks in Nigeria.
-Avoid northern and north east Nigeria at all cost as those are the parts of the country where most of the terrorism takes place.
+Avoid northern and northeast Nigeria at all costs as those are the parts of the country where most of the terrorism takes place.
 However, there have been numerous attacks elsewhere, too.
 Threats are mostly coming from the terrorist group Boko Haram.

 SCAMS RISK : HIGH

 Of course, scams too are common in Nigeria, so double check your change, never pay anything upfront, and negotiate everything in advance.
 Be very careful around ATMs and be wary of anyone trying to distract you.